Duknust/mongodb-blog_pythondriver/README.md

 # mongodb-blog_pythondriver
-Creating a blog using MongoDB, Python, Spark and Pymongo
+Creating a blog using MongoDB, Python, Bottle and Pymongo